jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ![A rough character sheet design in a gridded notebook with some dice and a pencil sitting on it.](/images/generic-fantasy.jpg)

-Generic Fantasy is a tabletop roleplaying game.
-It is a minimum viable product to test designs and mechanics.
-This is version 0.1.
+**v0.1**

+Generic Fantasy (working title) is a tabletop roleplaying game for one facilitator and at least one other player.
+Players act as adventurers and heroes exploring a dangerous and magical world.
+The facilitator plays that world.

+This game was written with the following design philosophies in mind:

+- **Rullings over rules**
+- **Fiction over mechanics**

 <h2 id="player-characters">Creating a Character</h2>